ngageoint/hootenanny/README.md

 [Hootenanny's web user interface](https://github.com/ngageoint/hootenanny-ui) is built upon the open source [Mapbox iD Editor](https://github.com/openstreetmap/iD), which provides an intuitive and user-friendly conflation experience.

+# Web Services API
+Access to Hootenanny core capabilities are exposed through a web services API for those wishing to develop their own conflation clients.
+See the User Documentation for more details.

-# Command Line User Interface
+# Command Line
-A command line user interface for conflation capabilities is available for users who do not require the Hootenanny web user interface or want to work with a different user interface (e.g. JOSM).
-It exposes additional functionality that is not available from the web user interface.
-For a list of Hootenanny commands, type 'hoot' from the command line.
-The Hootenanny User Documentation contains detailed information about the commands.
-More detail on using the CLI is provided [here](https://github.com/ngageoint/hootenanny/blob/master/VAGRANT.md).
+Command line access for conflation capabilities is available for users who do not require the Hootenanny web user interface (e.g. work within JOSM).
+The command line exposes some additional functionality that is not available from iD Editor.
+See the "Usage" section below for examples and the User Documentation.

 # Supported Data Formats
 **Hootenanny can import from:**